 - Only use a single space after periods/full stops in line with the AP Stylebook and Chicago Manual of Style.

 Really, this advice applies to your manuscript as a whole, not just dialogue.
 If you’re set on getting everything exactly right, you can always hire a copy editor to polish your manuscript before you send it out — though we’d only really advise this if you’re also unsure about how your prose is reading as a whole.

 9. Finish formatting the manuscript with ‘The End’

-We mentioned it in the introduction but it bears repeating here, too: always follow submission guidelines!
-If you’re sending your manuscript to an agency or publisher, they will likely have their guidelines listed somewhere on their website.
-Read them and follow them to a T — even if it conflicts with what we’ve said in this post.
+We mentioned it in the introduction, but it bears repeating here, too: always follow submission guidelines!
+If you send your manuscript to an agency or publisher, they will likely have their guidelines on their website.
+Read them and follow them to a tee — even if it conflicts with what we’ve said in this post.
 But if there aren’t any specific requirements, we’re pretty confident that this format will keep you in the clear.

-And if you’re looking to self-publish right away, we’ve got you covered too.
-Just put your masterpiece directly into the Reedsy Book Editor, our free, web-based writing and formatting tool.
+And if you’re looking to self-publish right away, just put your masterpiece directly into the Reedsy Book Editor, our free, web-based writing and formatting tool.
 It’ll turn out a beautifully typeset book and convert it into any file format you might need, whether you want a print book or an ebook.